htcondor/htcondor/docs/overview/exceptional-features.rst

     scalable down to run an entire pool on a single machine, and many scales between these two extremes.
  Security
-    HTCondor can be configured to use strong authentication and encryption between the services on remote machines used to manage jobs.
+    HTCondor, by default, uses strong authentication and encryption on the wire.
     The HTCondor worker node scratch directories can be encrypted, so that if a node is stolen or broken into, scratch files are unreadable.
  Parallelization without Reimplementation or Redesign
     HTCondor is able to run most programs which researchers can run on their